 Remote Desktop is required to run Acctivate outside of the office.
 We are often asked if Acctivate can be ran on a remote workstation using a Virtual Private Network (VPN) connection.
 We have tested a remote Acctivate client using a Virtual Private Network (VPN) connection only on a fast internet connection.
 We found that Remote Desktop and/or Terminal Services offers a significantly better user experience.
 However, we highly recommend that you set up a Virtual Private Network connection when using Remote Desktop.

-Instructions for using Remote Desktop Connection software are available for Windows XP, Windows Vista and Windows 7.
+Instructions for using Remote Desktop Connection software are available for Windows XP, Windows Vista, Windows 7 and Windows 10.
 You can also download the Mac OSX client from Microsoft if your home computer is running Mac OSX.

 Please be sure to read through our Microsoft Remote Desktop Performance article if you have a slower internet connection.